ClemRz/bitcoin-analyzer/documents/DOCUMENTATION.md

 ## Architecture

-The architectural decision have been strongly influenced by the available tools and products at the moment.
+The architectural decision have been strongly influenced by my personal context (available tools, products and knowledge at the moment).

-The back-end is coded in PHP version `7.3` running on a Apache server.
+The back-end is coded in PHP version `7.3` running on an Apache server.
 The cached values are coming from Yahoo (third party) chart api and are stored in a MySQL database version `8.0`.
-The duo PHP-MySQL is economic and robust for a starter.
+I think that the duo PHP-MySQL is economic and robust for a starter.

 The front-end is a React application, version `3.4.1` compiled with Node version `3.12`.
 React is, as I wrote, one of the most advanced front-end frameworks IMO.

-For easy setup and scaling it has been chosen to virtualize those 3 main modules in orchestrated Docker containers (Docker version `19.03.0`).
+For an easy setup and scaling I chose to virtualize those 3 main modules in orchestrated Docker containers (Docker version `19.03.0`).
-Documentation for both development and production environments is available in the [repository](https://github.com/ClemRz/bitcoin-analyzer).
+Documentation for both development and production environments deployment is available in the [repository](https://github.com/ClemRz/bitcoin-analyzer).

 To facilitate future collaboration, all the code and instructions are versioned using git and available to the public on [Github](https://github.com).